Written by John Sayles

 John Sayles seems to be the sort of director people either love or hate.
 I’ve seen his work over the years without ever really associating it with any particular director.
 Eight Men Out was always one of my favorite films.
 With my recent glowing review of Lone Star, someone wrote me and suggested that if I like that I should have a look at Limbo.

 The story is set in Port Henry, Alaska.
-Mary Elizabeth Mastrantonio is Donna DeAngelo, a washed-up singer reduced to the occasional wedding while touring a circuit which takes her through Alaska to support herself and her daughter.
+Mary Elizabeth Mastrantonio is Donna DeAngelo, a washed-up singer reduced to the occasional wedding while touring a circuit that takes her through Alaska to support herself and her daughter.
 Donna’s apparently bounced around from relationship to relationship and dragged her daughter, Noelle (Vanessa Martinez), through all of them.
 She runs into Joe Gastineau, (David Strathairn) as she’s breaking up with her most recent short-lived romance and he helps her move out.

 He’s got his own baggage he’s carrying around in the form of two members of his crew who drowned while out on his fishing boat.
 For that reason, he doesn’t go out anymore, but functions as the town handyman.
 The two (lesbian) women he does some work for have taken possession of a fishing boat and license.
 They want him to go out, but he’s reluctant.
-Finally he capitulates.
+Finally, he capitulates.

-His half-brother Bobby (Casey Siemaszko) shows up in town, and apparently in some sort of trouble.
+His half-brother Bobby (Casey Siemaszko) shows up in town, and is apparently in some sort of trouble.
 For whatever reason, he involves Joe in his scheming and makes it sound on the up-and-up.
 Seeing this trip as a way of getting to know both Donna and her daughter better, Joe asks Donna to come with him on the trip and bring Noelle.
 Noelle likes him already in that young crush sort of way, and although she already thinks more highly of him than many of the men her mother has been with, she’s disappointed that this is the man her mother has latched onto.

 Things take a bad turn while out on the boat, and Joe, Donna, and Noelle end up stranded on an island with little hope of rescue.
 This situation forces them to draw closer a lot faster than they would have normally, but there is the question of if help will come – and if it will really be help at all.